nandan14567/testgitrepo/terraform-webfront-azure-HCL/README.md

 **Custom Provider Data_Source Used:**

-restapi - Used to call the deloitte onecloud API Post and Get API'S
+restapi - Used to call the deloitte onecloud APIs

 ## **Inputs**